openebs-archive/openebs-docs/docs/provisionvols.md

 ## Monitor volumes

 By default the `VolumeMonitor` is set to ON in cStor StorageClasses.
 Volume metrics are exported when this parameter is set to ON.
-Followin metrics are supported by cStor as of the current release.
+Following metrics are supported by cStor as of the current release.

 ```